-Begin your journey into the world of special effects makeup and lay the foundation for your success.
-Students will learn about safe practice procedures, sanitation, color theory, basic anatomy, material and tool safety, and the vocabulary and terminology that will be used throughout the program.
+Begin your journey into the world of effects makeup and lay the foundation for your success.
+Students will learn about safe practice procedures, sanitation, material and tool safety, and the vocabulary and terminology that will be used throughout the program.

 MFX02: Out of the Kit

-Learn about the basics of special effects makeup and the classic techniques that have been utilized in the industry for decades.
+Learn about the basics of effects makeup and the classic techniques that have been utilized in the industry for decades.
 These skills will be the building blocks upon which the rest of your education will be built.
-Students will learn techniques for applying and creating bald caps, old age makeup, quick wounds, dirt and grime, light beauty techniques, hair applications, and basic construction techniques.
+Students will learn techniques for applying and creating bald caps, old age makeup, quick wounds, injury simulations using Baldiez sheets, dirt and grime, hair applications, and basic construction techniques.

 Learn how to produce and apply Pros Aide transfers, a widely utilized technique in modern effects.
-Originally developed by Christien Tinsley for use in the movie The Passion of the Christ (2004), these durable, one-time use appliances can be used to create a multitude of hyper-realistic effects such as injuries and skin maladies.
-Topics covered will include product knowledge and history, sculpting, texturizing, molding, applying, painting, and removing.
+Originally developed by Christien Tinsley, these durable, one-time use appliances can be used to create a multitude of hyper-realistic effects such as injuries and skin maladies.
+Topics covered will include an introduction to different types of clay and their benefits, product knowledge and history, sculpting, texturizing, molding, applying, painting, and removing.

 Acquire the skills needed to create the perfect set of teeth for any character makeup.
 Dental appliances are crucial to any complete creature makeup and can help take your makeup to a new level.
 Areas covered include lifecasting teeth, positive mold creation, sculpting dental appliances, molding dental sculpts, how to use dental acrylic, trimming and polishing, and painting.

 Explore the world of zombies, gore, and practical injury effects.
 Whether it splatters, gushes, or oozes, it is critical for a makeup artist that blood effects look realistic and believable.
 Gain the knowledge needed to perfect your blood skills and the techniques required to apply them.
-Students will also enter the world of zombies, learning how to simulate these popular reanimated corpses.
-Subjects include blood creation and coloration, blood dressing for wounds using Pros Aide transfers, blood bladders, slit-throat effect creation and application, gun shot effects, and zombie creations.
+Subjects include blood creation and coloration, blood delivery systems, blood dressing for wounds, blood bladders, slit-throat effect creation and application, and gun shot effects.